vietjovi/Udetect/README.md

 3. Run manual (or use Crontab on Linux)
 >python udetect.py start

 4. If no use email, can view log file to get informations.
+All logs saved into log folder (log/udetect.log)

 SUPPORT
 =======